kentcdodds/bookshelf/INSTRUCTIONS.md

 immediate.

-To do this, you'll need a `refetchBookSearchQuery` function in the `books.js` util and a effect cleanup that calls this utility in the `discover.js` component.
+To do this, you'll need a `refetchBookSearchQuery` function in the `books.js` util and an effect cleanup that calls this utility in the `discover.js` component.

 📜 You'll want to use `react-query`'s `queryCache.prefetchQuery` and